reshmabidikar/reshmabidikar.github.io/java-language-features/java-method-overloading-explained.md

 }
 ```

 Here, both the add methods accept two integer arguments.
-However the first method returns an integer while the second methods returns a double value.
+However, the first method returns an integer while the second methods returns a double value.
 This code causes a **compilation error** because there are two **add** methods accept 2 **integer**

 ## How method overloading works